Four On the Floor

 A correct lope on the left lead, for example, means that the horse first engages with his right hind; this foot hits the ground first.
 Next, the left rear and the right front hit the ground simultaneously.
 The left front is the last hoof to hit the ground.

-In the four-beat, the left rear and the right front do not hit the ground simultaneously; they strike the ground separately, making the fourth beat.
+A four-beat lope on the left lead would mean that the right front hits the ground first, and the left front is the last hoof to hit the ground.
+However, in the four-beat, the left rear and the right front do not hit the ground simultaneously; they strike the ground separately, making the fourth beat.

 Origin of the Four-Beat